slash128v6/CNetBadge2018DC26/README.md

 To upload the sketch from the Arduino IDE:

-Requires the FastLED 2.1 or higher library to be installed in Arduino.
+Requires the FastLED library to be installed in the Arduino IDE.
-  The FastLED library can be found by searching under "Sketch/Include Library/Manage Libraries" menu.
+  The FastLED library can be found by searching under the "Sketch/Include Library/Manage Libraries" menu.

   Set the power switch to "USB" and connect to computer via USB.
 Note the COM port detected.
   Under the "Tools/Board" menu select the “Arduino Pro or Pro Mini” option.
   Under the "Tools/Processor" menu select “ATmega328 (5V, 16MHz)”.